damonlynch/rapid-photo-downloader/README.md

 support), you can run the `install.py` script, which downloads and installs the latest version.

-The install script is reliable but not perfectly so, due the constantly changing nature of both Linux distributions and the program's software dependencies.
-If you encounter a problem, please file an issue.

 To use the script to install Rapid Photo Downloader, run as your regular user (i.e. without sudo):